Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 The United States is the single biggest military spender in the world.
 This report takes note of that fact, and ties U.S. military spending – which is primarily focused on current and potential conflicts abroad – to its analog here at home: spending on veterans of foreign wars, incarceration, immigration enforcement, and the war on drugs.

-U.S. military spending, traditionally defined, was $618 billion in 2016.
+U.S. military spending, traditionally defined, was $730 billion in 2019.
 Studies that seek to define a “national security” budget – which includes the military, and also veterans’ affairs, homeland security, and similar expenses – can easily arrive at estimates approaching or exceeding $1 trillion per year.
-That amount is roughly equal to the entire U.S. discretionary budget.
+That amount approaches the size of the entire U.S. discretionary budget.

 This report defines a different, but related, concept: the militarized budget.
 In recognition that the U.S. maintains both the world’s highest military spending, and one of its highest incarceration rates, the militarized budget includes the traditional military budget, as well as spending on veterans’ affairs, homeland security, incarceration, law enforcement, immigration enforcement, and the still-ongoing war on drugs.

-The biggest category of militarized spending by far was the Department of Defense, accounting for 79 percent of the total, followed by Veteran’s Affairs.
+The biggest category of militarized spending by far was the Department of Defense, accounting for 77 percent of the total, followed by Veterans Affairs.

 Nevertheless, the non-traditional segments of the militarized budget added tens of billions in spending.
-Together, U.S. Customs and Border Protection and U.S. Immigration and Customs Enforcement accounted for $17.7 billion – more than the budgets for Head Start ($9 billion), the Federal Emergency Management Agency ($10.8 billion) or the Environmental Protection Agency ($8.6 billion).
+Together, U.S. Customs and Border Protection and U.S. Immigration and Customs Enforcement accounted for $24 billion – more than the budgets for Head Start, the Federal Emergency Management Agency (FEMA) or the Environmental Protection Agency.

 Some things have stayed the same: since 1976, the militarized budget has always been larger than the non-militarized budget, though the gap widened substantially during the 1980s.

-Federal spending on immigration and border control has skyrocketed, too:
+Federal spending on immigration and border control has skyrocketed, too, more than 11 times as much from $2.1 billion in 1976 to $24.2 billion in 2019.

 An America where more than 64 percent of our annual discretionary budget is spent on the military, incarceration, immigration and law enforcement may give some Americans pause.

 The budget proposals put forth by President Trump would intensify this distribution of resources.
-President Trump’s proposals include a 10% increase in military spending, as well as new spending on border control (including a wall), deportation and removal of undocumented immigrants, and smaller increases for the FBI, drug enforcement, and prison activation and “modernization.”
+President Trump’s proposals include increases in military spending, as well as new spending on border control (including a wall), deportation and removal of undocumented immigrants, and smaller increases for the FBI, drug enforcement, and prison activation and “modernization.”

 On the non-militarized side, the president’s proposals call for severe cuts to everything from education to health care and housing.